 - Make the necessary changes.

-Determine the difference between the fair value and the book value of each asset and adjust the books of accounts accordingly.
+Determine the difference between each asset’s fair value and book value and adjust the books of accounts accordingly.

 - Excess Purchase Price Calculation